-In 2015, BOPRC through its Long Term Plan identified a financial strategy that provided for Quayside to retain a portion of its profits to invest, allowing Quayside to enhance regional development and diversify, making the dividend to BOPRC more stable, and establishing a fund to buffer against reaffirmed this role in its 2018 Long Term Plan.
+In 2015, BOPRC through its Long Term Plan identified a financial strategy that provided for Quayside to retain a portion of its profits to invest, allowing Quayside to enhance regional development and diversify, making the dividend to BOPRC more stable, and establishing a fund to buffer against poor investment returns.
+BOPRC reaffirmed this role in its 2018 Long Term Plan.